- March 17, 2020

 Years ago, when I asked my company to allow me to work from home due to my long commute, they were hesitant.
 I was asking for something that was uncommon at the time.
 They had some questions and so did I, but my company was willing to be flexible and try it with me.
 Now, with the onset of Covid-19, there has been a massive push to work remotely.
 Given my experience, I have taken my top tips for optimizing productivity and maintaining meaningful connections while working from home and shared them with you below.

 Getting Started: Hardware, Network & Access Considerations

-I engaged our technical team to confirm that my home device had all the security features required and that I could access my applications and files through a VPN.
+In my case, I engaged our technical team to confirm that my home device had all the security features required and that I could access my applications and files through a VPN.

 Keeping Connected: Communication & Collaboration Considerations